siddhip2004/Lang-craft_eklavya23/README.md

 - It will involve defining the syntax of the language, implementing a lexer, developing a parser to construct an AST, and building a tree-walk interpreter to execute the code written in the custom language.

+- This Repo is inspired from [Crafting Interpreters](https://craftinginterpreters.com/) and all codes have been implemented chapterwise as given in the book.

 ### What is an **INTERPRETER** ?
 - An interpreter is a program that directly executes the instructions in a high-level language, without converting it into machine code.
 - It does not generate any intermediate object code.
 Hence it is memory efficient.